Oh, God! Book II

 Oh, God!
 Book II is a 1980 American comedy film, directed by Gilbert Cates from a script co-written by Josh Greenfeld, Hal Goldman, Fred S. Fox, Seaman Jacobs, and Melissa Miller.
 The movie is a sequel to Oh, God!
-(1977), and the second installment in the film series of the same name.
-Starring George Burns, Suzanne Pleshette, David Birney and Louanne Sirota, with Joyce Brothers and Hugh Downs featuring in cameo appearances in the film.
+(1977) (though the only character returning was George Burns' God character), and was the second of three installments in the Oh, God! film series.
+Starring George Burns, Louanne Sirota, Suzanne Pleshette, and David Birney, the film also featured cameo appearances by Joyce Brothers and Hugh Downs.

 Synopsis

-In this sequel, God asks the help of 11-year-old Tracy Richards (Louanne Sirota) to help promote Himself.
-Tracy creates the slogan "Think God" and soon has her friends spreading the message by posters, graffiti and other ways.
-But Tracy's parents and psychiatrists think the young girl is just insane.
+In the second film in the Oh, God! series, God (George Burns) asks the help of 11-year-old Tracy Richards (Louanne Sirota) to help Him promote Himself; He feels that people have forgotten about Him.
+Tracy and her best friend, Shingo (John Louie), create the slogan "Think God"; they soon have everyone spreading the slogan by posters, graffiti, and a multitude of other ways.
+Tracy's divorcing parents (played by Suzanne Pleshette and David Birney) find out over a Chinese dinner, and are concerned, whereupon they take their daughter Tracy to a psychiatric center for a battery of tests, worried that their young girl might be mentally or neurologically ill.
 God is the only one that can straighten out the situation.